logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/additional-features-of-tfs-mtm/disassociating-ta-and-tfs-test-cases/_index.md

 ---
-title: "Disassociating TA and TFS test cases"
+title: "Disassociating TestArchitect and Team Foundation Server test cases in Visual Studio"
 linktitle: "Disassociating TestArchitect and Team Foundation Server test cases in Visual Studio"
 description: "When you no longer want to keep the association, you can disassociate TestArchitect tests from TFS tests."
 weight: 1